Displaying present location in the site.

 Framework for Respect for Human Rights

 NEC’s CEO oversees initiatives based on the NEC Way and the NEC Group Human Rights Policy.
-In addition, the corporate officer in charge of sustainability promotion regularly presents status reports on initiatives in line with the UNGPs to the Board of Directors, which monitors the progress of the initiatives.
+In addition, the corporate officer in charge of sustainability promotion and officers involved with promoting sustainability management (officers involved in sustainability promotion) presents status reports on initiatives in line with the United Nations Guiding Principles on Business and Human Rights (UNGPs) to the Board of Directors, which monitors the progress of the initiatives.

 In addition, NEC has established grievance mechanisms for a wide range of stakeholders, including all employees of the NEC Group, including fixed-term contract employees, temporary employees, and part-time employees, as well as business partners, customers, and local residents.

 The NEC Group believes that conducting corporate activities with respect for human rights is essential to fulfill its Purpose.
-With this in mind, it has positioned respect for human rights as one of the Principles outlined in the NEC Way, a shared policy which expresses the behavior that we value as a company, and clearly stipulates the requirement of respect for human rights in all situations by everyone, from NEC Group officers to employees.
+With this in mind, it has positioned respect for human rights as one of our guiding Principles.
+The NEC Group Code of Conduct clearly defines it as a standard that every individual, from officers to employees, is required to uphold.

-The NEC Group respects fundamental human rights in every aspect of its corporate activities and will not allow any act that may be prejudicial on the grounds of race, beliefs, age, social position, family origin, nationality, ethnicity, religion, gender and sexual orientation, gender identity, or disability, or any act that may offend the dignity of any individual, such as bullying, harassment, child labour, or forced labour.
+• The NEC Group respects fundamental human rights in every aspect of its corporate activities and will not allow any act that may be prejudicial on the grounds of race, beliefs, age, social position, family origin, nationality, ethnicity, religion, gender and sexual orientation, gender identity, or disability.
+We also do not tolerate any act that may offend the dignity of any individual, such as bullying, harassment, child labour, or forced labour.

 Through the development and provision of products and services that take into consideration human rights issues such as invasion of privacy and discrimination, the NEC Group aims not only to prevent and mitigate adverse impacts on society but also to maximize the social value that it provides.